Features

 participant P as castrel-proxy (local)

-participant S as Bridge Server
+participant S as Castrel server

 participant M as MCP servers (local)